zanreal-labs/legal/en/legal/privacy.md

 - **Product Development and Improvement**: To improve functionality, quality, user experience, and develop new features.

 - **Support**: To provide Customer assistance and technical support, such as responding to your requests and inquiries.
-ZanReal Labs personnel are prohibited from viewing Customer Content, except when instructed by you, as necessary to resolve Customer support issues, or for security, Services integrity, or legal purposes.
+ZanReal personnel are prohibited from viewing Customer Content, except when instructed by you, as necessary to resolve Customer support issues, or for security, Services integrity, or legal purposes.

-- **Communication**: To send you marketing and administrative messages, such as technical or legal notices, invoices, product updates, surveys, security alerts, marketing promotions, newsletters, training, and/or provide other news or information about ZanReal Labs and/or our partners.
+- **Communication**: To send you marketing and administrative messages, such as technical or legal notices, invoices, product updates, surveys, security alerts, marketing promotions, newsletters, training, and/or provide other news or information about ZanReal and/or our partners.
 Please see Your Privacy Choices and Rights to learn how to manage your communication preferences.

 - **Account Administration**: To create and manage your account, complete transactions, and send billing, tax and other administrative information, such as purchase confirmations, receipts, and invoices.